aag1207/pwn.college_ayush/Comprehending Commands.md

 ## My flag
 **pwn.college{kFcb9xO0XK1dSe5lF_fNucqNITj.QX5ETO0wCO1EzNzEzW}**

 It was mentioned that this time, the flag wasn't directly copied onto my home directory.
 So, in order to read the flag folder, cat /flag(absolute path) was used.

-I had first done it
+'''
+hacker@commands~catting-absolute-paths:/home$ cat /flag
+pwn.college{kFcb9xO0XK1dSe5lF_fNucqNITj.QX5ETO0wCO1EzNzEzW}
+'''

+## What I learnt
+I learnt how to use the cat command and the absolute path combined.

+## References
+I have reffered to the video and the instructions mentioned to complete this challenge.